read more: Chris T-T on Wikipedia

 THE SUNDAY TIMES

-Over the past decade, writer and music maker Chris T-T has been one of the most consistently acclaimed artists in British underground music and a key influence for a generation of songwriters.
+For the past decade, writer and music maker Chris T-T has been one of the most consistently acclaimed artists in British underground music and a key influence for a generation of songwriters.

 Since 1999 Chris has released eight albums, including a trilogy about London: The 253 (2001), London Is Sinking (2003) and Capital (2008), as well as political protest album 9 Red Songs (2005) and more recently the inward-looking Love Is Not Rescue (2010).